-74 These ideas are developed further in the final report of the qualitative longitudinal study of 50 TSOs operating in North East England and Cumbria which will be published in the summer by Community Foundation Serving Tyne & Wear and Northumberland.
+70 These ideas are developed further in the final report of the qualitative longitudinal study of 50 TSOs operating in North East

 15.3 Civil society will find its way

 The crisis produced by Covid-19 is causing serious alarm in the Third Sector.
 What we know from Third Sector Trends is that civil society is occupied by thousands of organisations that want to make the world a better place.
 They are led and run by committed, determined and independent-minded individuals who want to get on and do things their own way.
 These people do not give up easily.